IlyaVassyutovich/user-scripts/trello-list-scroller/README.md

 the needed list by specifying it's name in query-string.

-You can then save the prepared URI in Bookmarks or use it directly from adress bar (via history search in your browser).
+You can then save the prepared URI in Bookmarks or use it directly from address bar (via history search in your browser).

 Try this link, for example: